 The remainder of the climb follows a series of stone steps punctuated by large rocks.
 The trail is steep, but it's nothing compared to what you hiked earlier.
 You may start to feel the effects of altitude now that you approach a mile above sea level, but it's pretty minimal compared to what you may have experienced climbing western peaks.

 A wooden sign and a massive stone cairn greet you at the top, along with several other tired hikers.
 To the east, you'll have your first view of the other side of the mountain towards Pamola Peak and Chimney Pond, as shown in the first picture below.
 To the southeast, you can peer down Knife Edge (in the second picture below), the most challenging route to the summit, which involves steeper climbing than on Hunt Spur with the added danger of steep drops on either side.
 To the south and west, you can see the endless green land of lakes and mountains as they stretch to the horizon, as shown in the third picture below.

 Undoubtedly, this hike was one of my highlights for 2019.
 Words cannot describe the beauty of this hike, and I strongly encourage you to try this peak for yourself.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!